 What is Digital Retailing, and How Will it Affect Your Dealership?

 Digital retailing: what it is, and what it isn'tDigital retailing isn't digital marketing.
 It’s not your Facebook page, or your online inventory.
-Digital retailing is the customer’s ability to do more.
-It’s the future, and it’s ready today.1 But first, let’s get some context.
+Digital retailing is the customer’s ability to go deeper into the car buying process online.
+It’s the future of how cars will be bought and sold, and it’s ready today.1 But first, let’s get some context.
 In 2000, car buyers visited an average of five dealerships before pulling the trigger.2 Today, you’re lucky if a customer visits two dealerships during their search.
 Your customers know what they want to buy and where they want to buy it long before they show up at your door.
 Consumers are in search of a different way to buy cars, and the dealership is going to play a very different role.
-If it feels like the internet is pulling control from the dealers, you’re not wrong.
-Your sales team has fewer chances to interact with their customers, and when they do finally get face-time, key decisions have already been made under the influence of the internet.3 Dealers are losing control, but you can make that work for you.
+If it feels like the internet is pulling control from your dealership and limiting your influence in the car buying process, you’re not wrong.
+Your sales team has fewer chances to interact with their customers, and when they do finally get face-time, key decisions have already been made under the influence of content on the internet.3 Dealers are losing control, but that doesn’t have to be a bad thing.

 Omni-channel is more effectiveThe best digital retailing solutions are omni-channel.
 Omni-channel is the central solution that integrates your customers’ online and in-store experiences across every touchpoint.
 A true omni-channel digital retailing platform erases the rough transitions where you lose customers, and keeps leads involved and interested no matter how they want to shop.
 From the outset, you control how your leads interact with your brand and your inventory.
 You can funnel people to a general inventory page, or to a specific model you’re trying to push.
 From there, your customers have complete control over the process – but this time, it’s different.
 Each step builds on the last, allowing the users to lead themselves deeper into an experience that you own.
 That lets you reach your customers directly instead of waiting around for them to find time for you while they make decisions on their own.
 No emails or phone calls required – go grab a coffee.